310mc/https-310mc.github.io-tl/source/_posts/scout/buddy.md

 {% bubble Madara %}
 Hahaha, you really do know a lot!
 I didn’t have anyone to talk to about motorbikes ever since I came back to school!

-But now that you’re here, I could talk about it all day~☆
+But now that you’re here, I could talk about it aaall day~☆
 {% endbubble %}

 {% bubble Chiaki %}